Frequently Asked Questions

 Not necessarily.
 Leaks can result from flashings that have come loose or a section of the roof system being damaged.
 A complete roof system failure, however, generally is irreversible and a result of improper installation or choice of materials or the roof system installation is inappropriate for the home or building.

 Most new roof systems are designed to provide useful service for about 20 years.
 Some roof system types, such as slate, clay tile, and certain metal (e.g., copper) systems, can last longer.

-Actual roof system life span is determined by a number of factors, including local climatic and environmental conditions, proper building and roof system design, material quality and suitability, proper application and adequate roof maintenance.
+The actual roof system life span is determined by several factors, including local climatic and environmental conditions, proper building and roof system design, material quality and suitability, proper application, and adequate roof maintenance.

 Roofing product manufacturers offer a variety of warranties on their products.
 Take a close look at those warranties to see what responsibilities and financial obligations manufacturers will assume if their products fail to reach their expected lives.